endlesstian/USPSWebToolsAPI/README.md

 ##Usage
-Before you can make API calls, you need to [register](https://secure.shippingapis.com/registration/) with the USPS to get a your USERID.
+Before you can make API calls, you need to [register](https://secure.shippingapis.com/registration/) with the USPS to get your USERID.

 Before you can make API calls, you must make API calls to the USPS testing